 Economic Damages & Lost Profits Expert Witness Services

-Whether you are an attorney managing a damages claim or a litigant trying to understand how financial loss will be proven, a strong economic damages engagement begins with clear questions, usable records, and a defensible damages theory.
+Whether you are an attorney, business owner, claimant, or individual litigant evaluating lost profits or another damages model, a strong economic damages engagement begins with clear questions, usable records, and a defensible damages theory.

 What to Gather Before an Economic Damages Engagement Begins